 My kids love it plain right out of the container.
 (They actually kept eating it before it was done and I could do the photoshoot so I ended up making it 3 times before I finally got fending them off to take the pictures).

-Store your tofu feta in a sealed container in the fridge for up to 5 days.
+Store your tofu feta in a sealed container or glass jar in the fridge for up to 5 days.
 I don't recommend freezing it because it will change the texture of the tofu.

 🧀 More vegan cheese recipes